We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Versatility

 Although it’s a good policy to buy a crimping tool that’s as closely matched as possible to the specification of the cable size and crimps being used, these tools are not without versatility.
 Even basic models will handle a variety of cable and connector diameters.
-Better-quality tools may offer replaceable jaw sets, which allow the user to handle three or four times as many sizes and potentially different types of connectors as well.
+Better-quality tools may offer replaceable jaw sets, which allow the user to handle three or four times as many sizes and potentially different types of connectors and may also feature extras like built-in bolt cutters and wire cutters.

 Wire stripping is a necessary part of any crimping operation, and some tools incorporate blades for this purpose.
-Cutters for trimming cable to length may also be included.
 Crimping tool kits may extend this further with the addition of cable testers or the terminals themselves.

 FAQs